MarkLaVenia/rockr/README.md

 The (current) goal of `rockr` is to identify top ranked bands from polling data on best album of the year.
-Given a series of Twitter polls on best album of the year, with sequential polls for each year, where some bands are reoccurring response options across polls, we
+Given a series of Twitter polls on best album of the year, with sequential polls for each year, where some bands are reoccurring response options across polls, I

 1. Munge data into an analysis-ready format